There's a story breaking today that this is a watershed event in American cultural history.

 It's no joke.

-In other words, yeah, unintentionally, that gun was pointed at the drill sergeant's chest because the person was not paying attention.
+In other words, unintentionally, that gun was pointed at the drill sergeant's chest because the person was not paying attention.

 Exactly.

-We gotta call them soldier or private.
+We've got to call them soldier or private.

 I'm telling you, these people are babied.

-So far, we are getting report we haven't gotten reports that they can't handle the pressure in Iraq.
+We haven't gotten reports that they can't handle the pressure in Iraq.

 They've been performing heroically.

-The problems that you're saying, in which hands are being tied have not manifested themselves in a lower quality soldier, have they?
+The problems that you're saying, in which hands are being tied, have not manifested themselves in a lower quality soldier, have they?

 The problem is this, right?